5lad/certifications/README.md

 # certifications
-This repo contains my professional certifications.
+A collection of my professional certifications